+Not every field will have the option to associate a role with a field.
 Only fields set to Normal data storage mode provide the option to associate a role with a field.

-5. Role Field Operator: Set the field role operator.
+6. Role Field Operator: Set the field role operator.
 Options are: Contains, Equals, Greater Than, Greater Than or Equal to, Less Than, Less Than or Equal to, Not Equal.

-7. Click Add Role.
+8. Click Add Role.
 If you have multiple roles to create, you will go through steps 3-7 again.

-9. When you are finished creating the roles for the field, click Close.
+10. When you are finished creating the roles for the field, click Close.

-11. Set the Audience for the category or field (depending on how you decide to set it up) to one of the roles created earlier.
+12. Set the Audience for the category or field (depending on how you decide to set it up) to one of the roles created earlier.

-For example, you would set the role for one of the categories or fields to “Seminar – Investing”, another to “Seminar – Day Trips”, and another to “Seminar – Volunteer”.
+For example, you would set the Role for one of the categories or fields to “Seminar – Investing”, another to “Seminar – Day Trips”, and another to “Seminar – Volunteer.”

 NOTE: When using role-based categories or fields, make sure to see something on the page for everyone who will land on that step.
 You don’t want people moving to a step and seeing a blank page since they do not meet the criteria for the Role for any of the items you created on that step.